01 of 10

 Today there are 44 murals in Lake Placid that have earned the small town the title, Town of Murals.
 The murals are not just beautiful, they depict the rich history of the area and the people that played an important part in that history.

 Pictured here is the first mural that was unveiled in Lake Placid.
-"Tea At Southwinds" was painted by artist, Thomas Freeman.
-It was dedicated on May 15, 1993 and measures 60 feet wide and 30 feet high.
+"Tea At Southwinds" was painted by the artist, Thomas Freeman.
+It was dedicated on May 15, 1993, and measures 60 feet wide and 30 feet high.

 This mural depicts Dr. Dewey's resort, Litl Loj, as it appeared in the 1940s.
 It later became known as Southwinds and rivaled his northern resort.
 The stylish ladies in the painting represented Dewey's guests, pretty and proper, having tea.Continue to 2 of 10 below.